yunnanpl/esp32_python_gasmeter/README.md

 You need following hardware:

 + ESP32 of almost any kind<br/>(I use https://www.amazon.de/AZDelivery-NodeMCU-Development-Nachfolgermodell-ESP8266/dp/B074RGW2VQ/)
++ probably any kind of magnetic sensor
-+ reed sensor of probably any kind<br/>(I have https://www.amazon.de/gp/product/B07KTYW9DQ/)
+  + reed sensor of probably any kind<br/>(I have https://www.amazon.de/gp/product/B07KTYW9DQ/)<br/>(broke the glass, so I switched to Hall)
+  + Hall sensor, with or without stabilisation, at best analog<br/>(U have this https://www.amazon.de/AZDelivery-KY-035-magnetischer-Sensor-Arduino/dp/B07ZZ8N4VC/)<br/>(I added a capacitator to smoothen the signal, but I also do averaging in the software).
 + some cables, usb charger for power
 + total cost expected 10 EUR